 Curb Pitch Guidelines:

-Out-pitched curb (top right) spills water outwards onto the bathroom floor.
+Out-pitched curb (top) spills water outwards onto the bathroom floor.

-Dead-level curb (bottom right) results in standing water… a sure catalyst for mold and mildew.
+Dead-level curb (bottom) results in standing water… a sure catalyst for mold and mildew.

 Curb Pitch Guidelines:

-Over-pitched curb (top right) door gaskets bind or chafe,
+Over-pitched curb (top) door gaskets bind or chafe,

 resulting in premature wear.

 Ideal curb (bottom)

 A pitch between 3/16” and ¼ “ is ideal for shedding water back to the shower drain.

 The face of any rise where a swing door closes should be perfectly plumb…